 Light Hotspot Properties

-When Light Hotspots are fully developed and in production (which will happen with the completion of Milestone 4 detailed below) they will satisfy the following properties:
+When the Light Hotspot Client is fully developed and in production (which will happen with the completion of Milestone 4 detailed below) they will satisfy the following properties:

 - A Hotspot on the Helium network that, via Validators, can participate in PoC beacons and witnesses, and forwards data packets;